Information on the many festivals and celebrations in Cyprus, including Kataklysmos and Limassol Carnival...

 Larnaca hosts the largest Kataklysmos Festival over a four day period.
 The Finikoudes sea front promenade is lined with stalls selling traditional Cypriot food and souvenirs.
 There is also live music from well-known names from the Greek music industry.

-Anthestiria Flower Festival: Generally in May, the Flower Festival in the streets of Paphos is believed to have originated in celebrations honouring Dionysus, the protector of the theatre.
+Anthestiria Flower Festival: Generally in May, the Flower Festival in the streets of Paphos and Limassol, is believed to have originated in celebrations honouring Dionysus, the protector of the theatre.
 Today it is more a celebration of the bounty of Spring.
 The festival features a parade of flower-decorated floats marking springtime in Cyprus.

 Shakespeare Festival, Kourion: Annual performance of one of Shakespeare’s works held at the ancient Kourion amphitheatre in Limassol.
 The production is produced by the committee of The Performing Arts for Cyprus Charities.
 Money raised from ticket sales is donated to charity.